The Creator and The Steward

-Apple released the Mac App Store, which welcomed apps written in MacRuby.
-Later this year, Apple shipped OS X Lion with features written in MacRuby.
+From there, Apple released the Mac App Store, which welcomed apps written in MacRuby.
+Apple even shipped OS X Lion with features written in MacRuby.

-Laurent Sansonetti, MacRuby's creator and lead developer, decided to leave Apple in order to push Ruby where it has never been: Apple's mobile operating system, iOS.
+Laurent Sansonetti decided to leave Apple in order to push Ruby where it has never been: Apple's mobile operating system, iOS.
 He decided to incorporate a company, hoping to make a living doing what he loves.
 The company was named HipByte.

-RubyMotion 1.0 was released to the world.
+After two years of refinement, RubyMotion 1.0 was released to the world in 2012.
 It quickly received a lot of praise and attention from the developer community.
-The ecosystem started to grow significantly, and libraries, screencasts and books started to appear.
+The ecosystem started to grow significantly, and libraries, screencasts, and books started to appear.